HarrryHe/PotPot-Discord-Bot/README.md

 ## Step 2: Run Discord Bot Script

-1. Before running our python script, copy your bot token into `env` as `DISCORD_BOT_TOKEN=Your Bot Token`.
+1. Before running our python script, copy your bot token into `.env` file as `DISCORD_BOT_TOKEN=Your Bot Token`.
 2. Double check all packages are properly imported and installed.
 3. Run `init.py` inside `cogs/configs` folder.
 4. After running `init.py`, run `bot.py`.
 5. Have fun.

 For more information on PotPot commands, send `-help` under your server while the script is running.